 The Wharf opened in November 2019 and immediately become the hottest spot downtown.
 There are shaded bar areas, picnic tables, bistro-style sitting, games, cocktails, beer, and any kind of food your heart might desire.
 It’s the kind of place you can spend an entire day in, relaxing in the shade, sipping watermelon mojitos, and enjoying a truffle brie crab grilled cheese (my choice for the visit).

 Morning Rejuvenate at one of the local luxury hotel spas like the W’s intimate modern spa space or the Waldorf Astoria’s 50,000-square foot Spanish palace.

-Not too far is another fun family run brewery called Gulf Stream Brewing, a larger tap room with hot food selection, occasional live music and comedy, and of course, various beer community gatherings.
-During our visit the brewery opened it’s doors to a shelter for a dog adoption event so we got to spend a few hours sipping lagers and playing with puppies.
+Not too far is another fun family-run brewery called Gulf Stream Brewing, a larger tap room with a hot food selection, occasional live music and comedy, and of course, various beer community gatherings.
+During our visit, the brewery opened its doors to a shelter for a dog adoption event so we got to spend a few hours sipping lagers and playing with puppies.

 Where to stay